bpmutter/ben.perlmutter.io/_posts/2020-06-14-RappaMappa-Fullstack-MERN.md

 * [Frontend Overview](#frontend-overview)
 * [Backend Overview](#backend-overview)
 * [Conclusion & Next Steps](#conclusion-and-next-steps)

-## RappaMappa at a Glance
-RappaMappa is a fullstack [MERN](https://www.geeksforgeeks.org/mern-stack/) app that lets the user explore where rappers have come from and access information about the artist.

-Users can visually explore the map, which features 581 artists, and search for artists with the integrated search box.

 ![RappaMappa at a glance](/assets/img/rappa-mappa-demo-1.gif)
 ##### RappaMappa at a glance